marcoliceti/angular-slides/README.md

 * slides are numbered starting from `0`
 * the `mslSlides` directive applies `100vw` width and `100vh` height to each slide
+* slide change is performed with up and down arrow keys
 * a `msl_slides_slide_change_start` AngularJS event is emitted when a slide change starts
 * a `msl_slides_slide_change_success` AngularJS event is emitted when a slide